Movie Credits

 with 337's showing drawings of how a motion picture camera (yes,

-) was mounted on the nose of the aircraft
+the old two reel type) was mounted on the nose of the aircraft

 and from the way the drawings look to me, it may have been